New and improved features in SharePoint Server Subscription Edition

 APPLIES TO: 2013 2016 2019 Subscription Edition SharePoint in Microsoft 365

-Learn about the new features and updates to existing features in SharePoint Server Subscription Edition.
+Learn about the new features and updates to existing features that were introduced during the initial release of SharePoint Server Subscription Edition.

 List of new features and updates to existing features

-The following table provides the list of new features and updates to existing features in SharePoint Server Subscription Edition.
+The following table provides the list of new features and updates to existing features, introduced during the initial release of SharePoint Server Subscription Edition.

 |Authentication and Identity Management